Circularity

 Connected products

-In December 2020, Nanushka launched its first digital connected products as part of the RS21 collection, and we continued to add digital identities to items ever since.
+In December 2020, Nanushka launched its first digital connected products as part of the RS21 collection, and we have continued to add digital identities to items ever since.
 Launched in partnership with the New York-based product cloud platform EON, Digital IDs are virtual certificates that can be used to record each item’s history, allowing customers to have access to unique information, content and services.
-An innovative system driving tangible change in the circular economy.

-Since the launch of the campaign, Digital IDs have been included on 2,194 styles (for a total of 99,649 items), and webpages related to our Circular IDs products received 24,595 views.
+Since the launch of the campaign for our RS21 collection, Digital IDs have been included on 2,989 styles (for a total of 149,620 items).

 Repair, Rent, Recycle